Blackbeard Drank Cocoa

 My foot slipped off the tenuous trail, and I almost went over the side, pack and all.
 Mother screamed, my brothers laughed, and father marched toward me face red from anger.
 “What are you trying to do, lose half our supplies?
 We brought enough for two weeks out here.
 We can’t afford to waste any of it.
 Get your act together, and watch where you’re going!”
 He huffed his way back to the lead.

 I looked at mother.
-She pulled her cap low over her brown eyes, and shooed my brothers to move on.
+She pulled her cap low over her brown eyes and shooed my brothers to move on.
 My sister stood in the middle of the trail ahead of me, eyes wild from fear.

 The last thing I wanted to do was make father angry, and I had succeeded in doing exactly that.
 Blood oozed into my sock.
 My leg hit a large rock when I slipped, and I knew all I could do was trudge on.
 There’s no crying in camping.

 I remember the hollow vacuum in the pit of my stomach, the raw emotion searching for a place to go.
 Instead, agony and despair found the entrance to the black hole and disappeared inside.
-Nothing existed now except determination to focus on the trail, and the weight on my back.
+Nothing existed now except the determination to focus on the trail, and the weight on my back.

-Long ago I learned not to ask why father ran the family like a military operation, or why mother refused to come to my defense.
+Long ago I learned not to ask why father ran the family like a military operation, or why the mother refused to come to my defense.
 I knew the answer.
 Mother stayed in survival mode; her own.
 Father remained an enigma – his Navy experience at Pearl Harbor forever changed him.
 I stole a look at my sister.
-Three years older, her fragile personality kept her frozen in panic state most of the time.
+Three years older, her fragile personality kept her frozen in a panic state most of the time.
 No help there.

 It’s painful to look back at my eight-year-old self and realize, in that short time, I’d developed a sophisticated method of survival.
 Alone within a family of six, the only thing TO do was endure.

-Eventually, we arrived at the lake tired, hungry, and under no illusions the trip had ended.
+Eventually, we arrived at the lake tired, hungry, and under no illusions, the trip had ended.
 Tents to erect, fires to build; no one eats until camp is set up.
 The job delegated to me was to hold the tent pole while dad pounded the stakes into the ground.